 The vacuum pot is very versatile.
 Besides soups, it has been used to cook many different food.
 I find it an ideal "green" soup making pot.
 The only problem is it is time-consuming...at least 6-8 hours.
 If you like your food fast, this is not the pot for you.

-It is much better to cook with smaller pieces of meat such as this corn and pork ribs soup or this beef shank soup.
+Having said that, It is much better to cook with smaller pieces of meat and vegetables.
+Like this Chinese corn soup with pork ribs.

 It seems silly to say these, but this is just in case.
 Remember not to heat the outer pot directly, and not to put any food or ingredients into the outer pot directly